rwxrob/boost/README.md

    1. Use `top` to See Running Processes
       1. Often Replaced with `htop`

-## Day 8: Build Up Up Container with Software
+## Day 8: Build Up Container with Software

 1. Create and Name a Workspace Container
    1. `docker run -it --name boost -h boost ubuntu`